Lo! Death has reared himself a throne

 As the data flashed from her screen onto his, TJ was ready.
 He streamed through buttons at lightning speed.

 Gang assault - Hackney - high risk to other citizens - cross-human perpetrators, GAR01.
 Three.
 He didn't need the auto-suggestion of Armed Response that expanded across his screen.
-He flashed it away, hit 'Cross-Human Relations', spun through the night's list of street teams and snagged his finger on the name he knew would sort this out just gorgeously.
+He flashed it to one side, hit 'Cross-Human Relations', spun through the night's list of street teams and snagged his finger on the name he knew would sort this out just gorgeously.

 As his left hand hit call, his right was already dispatching the armed back-up team and the ambulance.